What is a guarantor car loan?

-Guarantor car finance is a loan where a third party individual agrees to guarantee the repayment of your car finance loan when you default/fail to make the necessary payments.
-In this way, a guarantor will support your application for car finance by agreeing to be responsible to pay off an outstanding loan.
-In other words, your nominated guarantor is contractually bound to step in and make the remaining payments on your behalf.
+Guarantor car finance is a loan where a third party individual agrees to repay your car finance loan if you become unable to make the necessary payments.
+This serves to support your application for car finance by assuring lenders that repayments will be made on time, even if you cannot personally make the repayments.
+The guarantor is contractually obliged to make payments you are unable to fulfil.

 In some circumstances, lenders will accept tenants who have been at the same address for many years and who have an excellent credit history.